Attention A T users. To access the menus on this page please perform the following steps.

 Bill Cantrell, MDiv, BCC Associate Director of Chaplaincy

-Father Bill Cantrell is the Associate Director of Chaplaincy for Mental Health and Chaplaincy.
-Chaplain Cantrell has a broad range of experience as parish priest, Navy chaplain (currently assigned as Joint Staff Chaplain [Reserve], Office of the Chairman of the Joint Chiefs of Staff, Religious Affairs), hospice and hospital chaplain, and President/CEO of St. Jude’s Ranch for Children.
-His experience includes leadership roles with Caregiver Occupational Stress, Navy West Special Psychiatric Rapid Intervention Team, Combat Operational Stress First Aid, and in the development and facilitation of group spirituality sessions for PTSD treatment programs for active duty service members.
-He is a catholic priest of the Personal Ordinariate of the Chair of St. Peter.
+Father Bill Cantrell is Associate Director of Chaplaincy for Mental Health and Chaplaincy.
+Chaplain Cantrell brings a broad range of experience as parish priest, Navy chaplain (currently assigned as Commander Naval Forces Europe-Commander Naval Forces Africa-Commander Naval Force Sixth Fleet), hospice and hospital chaplain, and President/CEO of St. Jude’s Ranch for Children.
+His experience includes assignment to the Chairmen of the Joint Chiefs of Staff Religious Affairs Office, Department of Defense lead for VA Mental Health & Chaplaincy, National Co-Coordinator for the VA/DoD learning Collaborative, faculty for the Mental Health Integration for Chaplain Services training, co-producer of and presenter in over 6o hours of professional chaplain training videos, and contributing author and co-author to a number of publications and reports related to chaplaincy and spirituality.
+His Navy experience includes leading roles in Caregiver Occupational Stress, Navy West Special Psychiatric Rapid Intervention Team, Combat Operational Stress First Aid, and in the development and facilitation of group spirituality sessions for PTSD treatment programs for active duty service members.
+He is a Roman Catholic priest of the Personal Ordinariate of the Chair of St. Peter.

 Jennifer Wortmann, PhD, is a clinical psychologist with Mental Health and Chaplaincy who serves as instructor and consultant to chaplains enrolled in the Mental Health Integration for Chaplain Services (MHICS) course.
 Dr. Wortmann is engaged in a variety of research, educational, and clinical efforts related to mental health and chaplaincy integration.
 She completed her undergraduate education at North Park University, graduate work at the University of Connecticut, clinical internship at the VA Connecticut Healthcare System, and postdoctoral training in PTSD and moral injury at the VA Boston Healthcare System.
 Her work has focused on the intersection of religion and spirituality with PTSD, moral injury, and meaning-making in the context of trauma, bereavement, serious illness, and young adult life transitions.
 Dr. Wortmann has additional expertise in measure development and psychometric evaluation.